mucommander/mucommander/readme.txt

 Bug fixes:
  - FTP filenames containing extended characters are now properly handled if the proper encoding is specified when the connection is created
  - HTTP files can now be properly archived
+ - Windows can now be properly recalled when they are minimized

 Known issues:
  - Hungarian translation is not up-to-date